Using overlays in PaintShop Pro

 Once the transparency is locked, I can paint over the patterns or, after selecting all (Ctrl-A) use the Fill tool.
 Here, I painted that pattern with yellow:

-But since the transparency is locked, I can also take a bit more time and paint each pattern separately too, in order to create a different look.
+Since the transparency is locked, I can take more time and paint each pattern separately too, in order to create a different look.

 As you can see, depending on the design of the overlay, you can create an infinity of papers, which would be perfect if you want to use and reuse the same supplies, while getting totally different results.
 You can use different colors, gradients or even patterns to "paint" the overlay so you can always match those colors with your photo or the rest of your project.